top of page

 b.Life Cycle Thinking:

-during the development phase to identify and mitigate
+the development phase to identify and mitigate environmental

 c)Life Cycle Assessment (LCA):